 The relationship or differences between governmental activities reported in the Statement of Net Position and the Statement of Activities and governmental fund is described in reconciliations accompanying the fund financial statements.

 The Authority as a Whole

-The Authority's net position, as indicated in the table below, increased along with its capital assets.
-Analysis of the changes follows Table 1.
+The Authority's net position, as indicated in the table below, decreased.
+An analysis of the changes follows Table 1.

 Governmental Activities - Net Position